 Air bubbles in toilet plumbing may be an indication that you need to take action immediately.
 Normally, air in the toilet indicates that there is some kind of blockage.
-Getting rid of the blockage and the air in the plumbing is a fairly simple process that you can accomplish on your own.
+Getting rid of the blockage and the air in the plumbing is a fairly simple process that most DIYers can handle.

 Fill the toilet bowl halfway.
 If it is completely full and ready to flood, put on some rubber gloves and use a cup to bail out half the water and anything else in the bowl into a bucket.
 If it is completely empty, run some water into the bucket and use the bucket to fill the toilet bowl halfway.